-Besides NOAA’s work which is detailed in this website, NSF has held several ocean acidification-specific requests fro porposals over the past three years.
+Our federal partners in ocean acidification research now meet officially through the Interagency Working Group on Ocean Acidification (IWGOA), which NOAA chairs.
+However, the Ocean Acidification Program (OAP) also coordinates bilaterally and through workshops that individual agencies have initiated focus on advancing ocean acidification research.
+Besides NOAA’s work which is detailed in this website, the National Science Foundation (NSF) has held several ocean acidification-specific requests for proposals over the past few years.
 NSF also provides significant resources to the Ocean Carbon and Biogeochemistry Program (OCB) at Woods Hole Oceanographic Institution (WHOI) which now has a special ocean acidification subcommittee.
 The OCB OA subcommittee has conducted both workshops and generated important outreach materials on ocean acidification.

-US Geological Survey (USGS) conducts ocean acidification research activities in both Florida and in the Arctic.
+The US Geological Survey (USGS) conducts ocean acidification research activities in both Florida and in the Arctic.

-National Aeronautic and Space Administration (NASA) funds research in which satellite products can be applied to tracking ocean acidification status.
+The National Aeronautic and Space Administration (NASA) funds research in which satellite products can be applied to tracking ocean acidification status.

-Environmental Protection Agency (EPA) is considering coastal water quality monitoring strategies given the Clean Water Act requirements for monitoring and regulating pH in coastal waters.
+The Environmental Protection Agency (EPA) is considering coastal water quality monitoring strategies given the Clean Water Act requirements for monitoring and regulating pH in coastal waters.
 EPA scientists in some regions are also involved in OA-related research.